Version 3.12.0

 Injuries only apply to NPCs in situations where the NPC is able to respond to the threat.
 If an NPC is disabled or caught unaware they can be knocked out or killed regardless of their injury track.
 Conversely, if an enemy is too well-protected fictionally, the player cannot roll to deal damage to them.
 A large dragon or a military tank won't be injured by somebody randomly punching them, no matter how well the player rolls.

 The GM in this example is running a medieval fantasy game about exploring dungeons, killing monsters, and retrieving treasure.
-A warg is a larger, eviller version of a wolf.
+A warg is a larger, evil version of a wolf.

 GM: The cultist waves his staff ominously over the altar, but the more immediate threat are his two warg rider cronies who are rapidly approaching you.
 The goblins have wicked curved blades and they cry for your blood.
 How do you react to their charge?